DECEMBER 2019 PICTURE BOOK RELEASE: SIX STINKY FEET AND A SASQUATCH

 At the end of this fictional tale, you’ll find nonfiction sasquatch trivia plus historical and cultural information about Bigfoot.

-A portion of the proceeds from sales will go towards Canuck Place Children’s Hospice.
+Ten per cent of the proceeds from sales will go towards Canuck Place Children’s Hospice.
 I’m delighted by such charity initiatives; I’ve worked as a hospice volunteer with adults for more than six years.
-And I’m pleased that Lillian Lai, who illustrated my first picture book, Gracie’s Got a Secret, will be doing this too.
+And I’m pleased that Lillian Lai, who illustrated my first picture book, Gracie’s Got a Secret, also did this one.
+She’s an animation art director in Vancouver, BC.

 Want to book a school reading or workshop?